GeorgievPlamen/CineSlate/README.md

 When you're ready, start your application by running:
 `docker compose up --build`.

+React client will be available at http://localhost:3030.

-Application will be available at http://localhost:8080.
+Server will be available at http://localhost:8080.

 PG Admin will be available at http://localhost:5050/browser.